influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSearches(searches)
 ```

-A list of DNS search domains for host-name lookup.
+"A list of DNS search domains for host-name lookup.
 This will be appended to the base search paths generated from DNSPolicy.
-Duplicated search paths will be removed.
+Duplicated search paths will be removed."

 ### fn spec.dnsConfig.withSearchesMixin